Braves vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have been favored on the moneyline 119 total times this season.
-They've gone 79-40 in those games.
+- The Braves have won 80 of the 120 games they were favored on the moneyline this season (66.7%).

-- Atlanta has gone 68-28 when it has played as moneyline favorites with odds of -145 or shorter (70.8% winning percentage).
+- In games it has played as moneyline favorites with odds of -130 or shorter, Atlanta has a 75-33 record (winning 69.4% of its games).

-- The Braves have a 59.2% chance to win this contest based on the moneyline's implied probability.
+- The Braves have a 56.5% chance to win this game based on the moneyline's implied probability.

-- Atlanta has played in 132 games with set over/under, and have combined with opponents to go over the total 70 times (70-59-3).
+- Atlanta has combined with opponents to hit the over on the total 71 times this season for a 71-59-3 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!